TRIPURA RAHASYA

 known as the family preceptor of the Solar line of kings)

-never fails in the strictest adherence to duty as prescribed
+never fails in the strictest adherence to duty as

 by the scriptures; whereas Sanaka, Sananda, Sanatsujata